"How much does a car key replacement cost?" is one of the most searched questions by GTA drivers facing a lost or damaged key.

 • On-site testing before the locksmith leaves

-If a quote does not mention programming - or if a locksmith says programming is not needed for a chip key - that is a red flag.
+If a quote does not mention programming, or a locksmith says programming is not needed for a chip key, that is a red flag.
 Walk away.

-We do not publish fixed prices because every job is genuinely different.
-What we do: give you a clear verbal quote by phone before we come out.
+We do not publish fixed prices, because every job really is different.
+What we do is give you a clear verbal quote by phone before we come out.
 You approve the number, then we head to you.

-If anything unexpected comes up on-site - a rare scenario - we discuss it with you before touching anything.
+If anything unexpected comes up on-site, which is rare, we talk it through with you before we touch anything.
 No surprises.

 We serve all GTA cities, including Toronto, Oakville, Richmond Hill, and everywhere in between.